yoinc-development/CounterStrikeBot/README.md

 These properties are relevant to connect to Discord and to limit this bot's functionalities by various factors:
 - **`discord.apiToken` - https://discord.com/developers/applications to receive your individual bot token**
 - `discord.allowedRoleId` - the ID of a user group to use commands
-- `discord.dedicatedChannel` - the ID of a dedicated text channel for the bot to use
-- `discord.dedicatedVoiceChannel` - the ID of a dedicated voice channel for the bot to use
+- `discord.thisIsMyHome` - the ID of the server's home base

 These properties are currently relevant for the CS2 stats feature.
 - **`steam.api` - Steam Web API key**